cockroachdb/docs/v20.1/authorization.md

 A new user must be granted the required privileges for each database and table that the user needs to access.

 {{site.data.alerts.callout_info}}
-By default, a new user belongs to the `public` role and does not have any privileges except the privileges assigned to the `public` role.
+By default, a new user belongs to the `public` role and has no privileges other than those assigned to the `public` role.
 For more information, see [Public role](#public-role).
 {{site.data.alerts.end}}

 ### `root` user